Cameron Cloke

-AFL career
+Australian Football career

 Cloke was drafted under the father-son rule in the 2002 National draft.
 Like his older brother Jason, Cloke was given time to develop at Williamstown in his first year at Collingwood.
 Cloke made his debut against Essendon in 2004 and played mostly as a tall forward.
 He played most of the first half of the 2005 AFL season as a ruckman and used his size well, however Cloke's season was ended by shoulder injury.
 More shoulder injuries occurred for Cloke in 2006 and managed only two senior games for the year.

 Cloke and his brother Jason were delisted by Collingwood at the end of the 2006 season but Cloke was given a second chance at AFL level when he was selected in the pre-season draft by Carlton with their second round selection (ninth pick overall).
 He enjoyed a great start to his career at Carlton, which saw him play a key second ruck role during the Blues' successful 2007 NAB Cup campaign.

 On 9 May 2007, during a routine training drill, Cloke sustained a season-ending injury by dislocating his shoulder.
 Upon return in 2008, Cloke resumed his place in the Carlton ruck line-up, often playing as the first ruckman for the team or floating forward to provide a marking option.

 On 6 February 2009 during an intra-club match at Visy Park, Cloke was punched and kicked in an off the ball incident by teammate Setanta Ó hAilpín. Ó hAilpín was suspended by the club for about a month as a result of the incident.